 Hue – Full-Day TourDay 7

 After breakfast, your private tour guide will pick you up and take you on a full-day adventure tour of Hue that will surely please you.

 – The ancient walled Citadel to see the former Imperial Palace, closely modeled after the Forbidden City in Beijing – significant damage was caused by French aerial bombings and the Tet Offensive of 1968, however, much of the city has now been restored thanks to UNESCO funding.
 The Imperial City is one of Vietnam’s seven UNESCO World Heritage Sites.
 The Imperial Enclosure was a former capital of Vietnam and home to the Nguyen Dynasty, the last monarchy in Vietnam.

 – The impressive tomb of Emperor Tu Duc

-On the way back to Hue, you will pass by the grapefruit village of Thuy Bieu.
-This ancient village specializes in the plantation of grapefruits, and is famous for their quality.
+Continue on to the grapefruit village of Thuy Bieu.
+This ancient village specializes in the plantation of grapefruits and is famous for its quality.
 In the past, the grapefruits cultivated were exclusive to the royal family.
-Being the cradle of Hue culture, Thuy Bieu is an old village currently in the throes of developing eco-tourism.
 The village contains many centenarian houses that were lost among the fruits trees, especially the grapefruits trees – all the ‘lost’ houses have been covered with greenery.
 The characteristics of these houses and gardens contribute to the preservation of the customs and traditions of the Vietnamese culture and architecture of the Nguyen Dynasty.

-Returning to the family you visited earlier at Thuy Bieu village, you will participate in the preparation of your lunch with the family.
+You also visit a local market where you can buy educational supplies such as notebooks, pencils, pens, etc. to offer as donations to the orphanage.
+Then return to the family you visited earlier at Thuy Bieu village.
+You will participate in the preparation of your lunch with the family.

 After lunch, enjoy a medicinal herbal foot massage.